ielsohaby/mywebsite/content/publication/rn-26/index.md

 ---
-abstract: Methicillin-resistant Staphylococcus aureus (MRSA) has been shown to be the predominant life-threatening pathogen in Egypt.
+abstract: "Methicillin-resistant *Staphylococcus aureus* (MRSA) has been shown to be the predominant life-threatening pathogen in Egypt.
 MRSA is a major cause of severe healthcare-associated (HA) infections.
 During the last decades, the incidence of community-associated (CA) MRSA infections has a complex epidemiology arising from the circulation of different strains in the general population.
 Moreover, livestock-associated (LA) MRSA emerged recently becomes an emerging threat to public health.
 Therefore, it is important to illuminate the differences between CA-, HA- and LA-MRSA to shed light on their genetic diversity and evolution.
 This study presents the first data on analysing the correlation between CA-, LA- and HA-MRSA using antibiogram typing, molecular characteristics and antimicrobial resistance and virulence genes’ profiles.
 Overall, HA-MRSA strains tended to be multidrug resistant and less virulent than both LA- and CA-MRSA strains.
 Importantly, CA-MRSA strains had a high homology with each of HA- and LA-MRSA.
 However, no similarity was observed between HA- and LA-MRSA.
-Our findings suggest that the epidemiological changes in genetic behaviour between HA- and LA-MRSA are due to the presence of CA-MRSA confirming that CA-MRSA has created a public health crisis worldwide.
+Our findings suggest that the epidemiological changes in genetic behaviour between HA- and LA-MRSA are due to the presence of CA-MRSA confirming that CA-MRSA has created a public health crisis worldwide."
 # author_notes:
 # - Equal contribution
 # - Equal contribution